 Sustainable gardening is ”designing, creating and maintaining a space that meets today’s needs without compromising the ability of future generations to meet their needs.”

 90% of the plants we sell are grown in our own Nursery.
 Most are propagated on site from cuttings, division, or seed.
 Our vast range increases our biodiversity, benefitting many species of insects & birds.
 We also have some other Irish growers supplying us with shrubs, climbers, roses, and trees.
 Besides supporting Irish Industry and local jobs, we are reducing our carbon footprint.

-Our pots made from recycled plastic which are also recyclable.
+Our pots are made from recycled plastic which is also recyclable.
 Our customers are also encouraged to bring back their empty pots for us to sterilise & reuse here.
 It’s a win win for everyone!

-We pot up all our plants with a special mixture using slow release feed without harmful chemicals.
-The Horticultural industry is looking at ways to eliminate the use of peat.
+We pot up all our plants with a special mixture using slow-release feed without harmful chemicals.
+The horticultural industry is looking at ways to eliminate the use of peat.
 The research is on-going and we are more than happy to do our bit to avoid using peat in the future.
-All our old plant material, weeds and vegetable peelings are also composted for use in the garden.
+All of our old plant materials, weeds and vegetable peelings are also composted for use in the garden.

 We have our own natural well on site and use a combination of drip irrigation, hose pipes, water butts & sprinklers to water our plants.
-All our benches have capillary mats or trays to conserve water.
-We are always very conscious of avoiding any wastage, conserving this natural resource, and rarely if ever watering plants in the garden.
+All of our benches have capillary mats or trays to conserve water.
+We are always very conscious of avoiding any wastage, conserving this natural resource, and rarely, if ever, watering plants in the garden.